Amarchuk/VkFeedAttention/README.md

 # Vk.com Naive Feed attention maximization

 **About:** This is a one-day project inspired by [post on Habrahabr](http://habrahabr.ru/post/183546/).
-The goal of work is to understand when better to post on vk.com my articles in terms of getting atteintion from my frineds.
+The goal of work is to understand when better to post on vk.com my articles in terms of getting attention from my friends.
 In other words, 'When to post?'

 **New tech background**: set up and try to work with [Vk API](https://vk.com/dev/api_requests).